Dr. Luc Moreau

 Upon finishing my PhD, which I received with honours in 2009 from the University of Tübingen (Germany), I was awarded a six months travel grant by the German Archaeological Institute (DAI Berlin) to broaden my archaeological and inter-cultural horizon with various stays in Eastern Europe, the Near & Middle East, and the former Soviet Union (Central Asia, Russia, Ukraine).
 From 2009 to 2011, in the framework of a first post-doctoral appointment at the top-class European Palaeolithic research institute MONREPOS Archaeological Research Centre and Museum for Human Behavioural Evolution, I organised and co-directed new excavations at the major open air site Breitenbach (Germany), to investigate adaptive strategies and intra-site spatial behaviour of Aurignacian hunter-gatherers in Central Europe.

 From 2012 to 2015, I was PI on a 3-year project funded by the German Science Foundation (DFG) to explore shifts in mobility and land use strategies in relation with raw material provenance and use, based on various early Upper Palaeolithic (EUP) sites from Belgium, Germany, Austria, and Slovenia.
 Over the years, I developed a wide network of contacts and collaborations with various researchers and institutions from UK, France, Belgium, Germany, Austria, Slovenia, Romania, Canada and the US.
-As a result, in 2014 I became part of the International Organizing Committee of the 11th Conference on Hunting and Gathering Societies (CHAGS XI) held in Vienna in Sept 2015.
+As a result, in 2014 I became part of the international organising committee of the 11th Conference on Hunting and Gathering Societies (CHAGS XI) held in Vienna in Sept 2015.
 At CHAGS XI, I organised a conference session together with Prof. Robert L. Kelly on ‘Detecting shifts in mobility strategies in prehistoric and contemporary forager societies’.
+In 2018, I have been appointed Secretary of the International Society for Hunter Gatherer Research.

 I was a Marie Sklodowska Curie-funded research fellow at the University of Cambridge (UK) from Jan 2016 until Dec 2017, and I am currently a Research Associate of the McDonald Institute for Archaeological Research.
 Since May 2017, I have also been a Research Associate of the Unité Mixte de Recherche (UMR) 7041 - Archéologies et Sciences de l´Antiquité, Maison Archéologie et Ethnologie, Paris.
 This choice has been motivated by the extensive research of UMR 7041 on the EUP of Northwestern Europe.